 It looks as if they are gaining popularity and probably because we are becoming more adept at using it with our enlightened culinary skills.
 Gone are those days when you were confronted with soggy, smelly and overcooked piles of leaves.
 Nowadays, we are boiling and steaming them much more gently.
 They are an ideal accompaniment to roasted meats, can be shredded into salads and coleslaws, stir-fried, steamed and fermented to make sauerkraut.
 Soup is a good one and I love them in colcannon and ‘bubble and speak’.
 It is nutritionally rich providing us with antioxidants, vitamin C and K, iron and potassium.

 Cabbages need to be treated with more care than imagined.
-Leafy cabbages have a high nitrogen requirement so I follow my legumes when doing my crop rotation.
-Always keep growing seedlings well watered !
+Leafy cabbages have a high nitrogen requirement so I follow my harvested legumes when doing my crop rotation.
+Also, always keep the growing seedlings well watered!

 (1) Undercover Sowing